IBM Will Fail Where Microsoft Thrives

 “Microsoft Azure (“Azure”) revenue grew 113%, with usage of Azure compute and Azure SQL database more than doubling year-over-year.
 Enterprise Mobility customers nearly doubled year-over-year to over 33,000.”

 However, there are a lot more than simply the “cloud revenues” as many services and supports are attached to it.
-For example, IBM includes their cloud revenue in a larger division called “Technology Services & Cloud Platforms external revenue.”
+For example, IBM includes its cloud revenue in a larger division called “Technology Services & Cloud Platforms external revenue.”
 This business segment doesn’t only include cloud services.
 But the main point remains the same: IBM cloud division must grow faster to offset IBM overall business decline.
-The Technology Services & Cloud Platforms external revenue posted a meager 1.4% growth (adjusted for currency) in2016.
-More recently, IBM declared a decrease of 4% in revenue for theirlatest quarter while their Cloud business rose 21% within this segment.
+The Technology Services & Cloud Platforms external revenue posted a meager 1.4% growth (adjusted for currency) in 2016.
+More recently, IBM declared a decrease of 4% in revenue for its latest quarter while its Cloud business rose 21% within this segment.

-As for Microsoft, management includes their cloud revenue into a larger segment too.
+As for Microsoft, management includes its cloud revenue into a larger segment too.
 It is called “Intelligent Cloud.”
 This division grew by 9% from 2014 to 2015 and by 6% from 2015 to 2016.
-More recently, MSFT declared a revenue growth of 11% (+12% in constant currency) for this division while Cloud services grew 15% (16% in constant currency) driven by Azure revenue growth of 97% for theirlatest quarter.
+More recently, MSFT declared a revenue growth of 11% (+12% in constant currency) for this division while Cloud services grew 15% (16% in constant currency), driven by Azure revenue growth of 97% for its latest quarter.

-Another interesting research conducted by Sky High Network showed that Azure is now three times the size of IBM public cloud service:
+Another interesting research conducted by Skyhigh Networks showed that Azure is now three times the size of IBM public cloud service:

 Dividend Perspective

 As a dividend growth investor, my main concern is obviously to discover which company shows the best dividend perspectives.
 Once again, IBM and MSFT show a similar dividend profile over the past 10 years.
-They are both now Dividend Achievers with respectively 22 and 13 consecutive years with a dividend increase.
+They are both now Dividend Achievers with, respectively, 22 and 13 consecutive years with a dividend increase.
 The Dividend Achievers Index refers to all public companies that have successfully increased their dividend payments for at least 10 consecutive years.
 At the time of writing this article, there were 265 companies that achieved this milestone.

-Source: Ycharts
+Source: YCharts

 When we look at the past 10 years of dividend growth, we can call it a draw.
 While MSFT is slightly in advance over the past couple of years, it’s still not a big difference.
 The comparison needs to be taken into each firm's ability to continue their impressive growth performances.

-Source: Ycharts
+Source: YCharts

 When we look at the PE ratio, we notice MSFT had a hard time keeping it stable.
 However, this was mainly due to several write-offs of bad acquisitions as I’ve highlighted in my previous MSFT stock analysis.
 Let’s look at how both companies cash payout ratios:

-Source: Ycharts
+Source: YCharts

-Since 2012, we have a similar trend where MSFT has recently shown better results with a current cash payout ratio at 37.75% vs 46.09% for IBM.
+Since 2012, we have a similar trend where MSFT has recently shown better results with a current cash payout ratio at 37.75% vs. 46.09% for IBM.

 In terms of dividend growth perspectives, both companies seem to be almost equal.
-IBM's yield is about double MSFT (4.14% vs 2.10% as at July 27 th).
-An income seeking investor may want to pick IBM in the first place for its yield, but there is something I don’t like.
+IBM's yield is about double MSFT (4.14% vs. 2.10% as at July 27th).
+An income-seeking investor may want to pick IBM in the first place for its yield, but there is something I don’t like.

 In a very interesting article written for Forbes back in 2014, Steve Denning explains why IBM shares were on a decline back then.
 I think Steve highlighted today's IBM problem: